VoidOne-App/VoidOne/README.md

 Performance Is an Engineering Property

-Performance claims should be measured, reproducible, and tied to a known environment.
+Performance claims should be measurable, reproducible, and tied to a known environment.

 VoidOne does not treat arbitrary RAM or startup-time numbers as marketing slogans.